hhornbacher/idso1070-protocol/lib/README.md

 ### Connection

-There are two options connection to the device:
+There are two ways connecting to the device:

 * USB: Device connects over USB-Serial connection (maximum baud rate not yet known)
 * WiFi: When you're connected to the device's access point, there is a TCP server listening on `192.186.1.1:8870`

+Independet of the transport layer the application layer